vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Something _might_ be wrong on our side and we are working to fix it!
 But: It's usually a problem with the request, and that our validation does not catch it.
 In other words: We should perhaps have returned `HTTP 400 Bad Request`.

+If this occurs in the test environment, it may be a glitch in the SQL server.
+We are running a "weaker" instance than in production, and on very rare occations this can cause SQL errors that result in a `HTTP 500 Error`.

 Please make sure the JSON payload in your API request validates.
 That is the most common source of this type of error.